Kayleexx/Cryptocurrency-Data-Fetcher-and-Analyzer/README.md

 ## API Key

-This project uses the CoinMarketCap Sandbox API.
-You need a valid API key to fetch cryptocurrency data.
+This project uses the CoinGecko API.

-1. Go to the [CoinMarketCap API](https://coinmarketcap.com/api/) website.
-2. Create an account or log in to get your API key.
-3. Replace the `CMC_SANDBOX_API_KEY` variable with your actual API key in the script.

 ## How to Run